 Additional information can be provided as long as your presentation is no longer than 10 slides and take no longer than 10 minutes to present.

-Participants will be asked to support the FDSN goals of sharing data with neighboring networks and the global community by having the appropriate individuals at their network sign an IRIS Data Provider Agreement (DPA) that can be found at http://www.iris.edu/hq/files/programs/data_services/policies/Data_Provider_Agreement-V1.3.pdf .
+Participants will be asked to support the FDSN goals of sharing data with neighboring networks and the global community by having the appropriate individuals at their network sign an IRIS Data Provider Agreement (DPA).
 While signing a DPA is not a requirement to be accepted to attend the workshop, it will help determine who will be accepted if the workshop is oversubscribed.

-Due to the size constraints of our facilities, our class size will be limited to 35 persons.
-Applicants from SE and Central Asia will receive priority, as this is the focus area for this workshop.
+Due to the size constraints of our facilities, our class size will be limited to 25 participants.
+Applicants from Africa will receive priority, as this is the focus area for this workshop.

-Letters of Invitation will be provided by our local host, The Institute of Geophysics, if needed.
+Letters of Invitation will be provided by CGS, if needed.
 Visas and entry requirements will need to be arranged by the participant.

 There will be no registration fee.